TimHeiszwolf/3MF110-Magnetic-confinement-and-MHD/README.md

 # 3MF110-Magnetic-confinement-and-MHD
-The reports/assignments and summery/recap made by Tim Heiszwolf for the TU/e course "3MF110 Magnetic confinement and MHD of fusion plasmas" during Q2 2024-2024.
+The reports/assignments and a (incomplete) summery/recap made by Tim Heiszwolf for the TU/e course "3MF110 Magnetic confinement and MHD of fusion plasmas" during Q2 2024-2024.

+It should be noted that the summery/recap is not fully completed, thus I have also included the latex file so that you can complete it yourself if you want.
+Feel free to do so and upload it to the internet but please do link back to this Github page and sent me a message so that I can link to it myself.

 The grades for the assignments were: